 The U.S. economy, by the way, is more heavily characterized by service than most of the world.
 The map below is colored to indicate the relative balance between service (blue), manufacturing (red), and agricultural (green) industries in each state.
 You can see that the U.S. is among the bluest country on the map:

 One of the concerns with the move to a service economy is that service jobs on the low end of the occupational hierarchy tend to be “bad” jobs, while manufacturing jobs, even when they’re on the low end, tend to be “good.”
 Service jobs are “bad” in the sense that they tend to have low wages, underemployment, little chance for advancement, and poor or no benefits.
 We’re talking, here, about jobs in sales, cashiering, food preparation, and the like.
-Because of this tendency, the move to a service economy is taking some of the blame for the shrinking of the middle class.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Because of this tendency, the move to a service economy is taking some of the blame for the shrinking of the middle class.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.